YannPostec/adrezoDHCP/README.md

 Use the MSI provided to install the service.
 The service AdrezoDHCP will be in automatic mode and launched after install.

+## Upgrade

+You must uninstall the previous version first to upgrade.
+The configuration file will be back to default.

 ## Configuration
 In application directory, you will find an XML configuration file `AdrezoDHCP.exe.config`